First-Party Misuse: An Accidental, Yet Costly Problem in the eCommerce Space

 Unclear Billing Descriptors

-The billing descriptor is the short incidator that appears on your customers’ statements.
-Maybe a cardholder made a legitimate purchase, but they don’t recall the transaction or recognize your billing descriptor.
+The billing descriptor is the short indicator that appears on your customers’ statements.
+Maybe a cardholder made a legitimate purchase but doesn’t recall the transaction or recognize your descriptor.
 The cardholder contacts their bank to initiate a chargeback, fearing their card has been compromised by fraudsters.

 Purchases by Family Members